Echinacea, a valuable aid for the immune system

 - Bibliography

-Belonging to the Asteraceae family, the same as its famous sunflower brother, echinacea enjoys an indisputable reputation among medicinal plants.
-It is a perennial herbaceous plant up to 1.5 m tall, characterized by thick, black roots and a simple, hairless stem.
+A member of the Asteraceae family, the same as its famous sibling sunflower, echinacea enjoys an unquestionable reputation among medicinal plants.
+It is an herbaceous perennial plant up to 1.5 m tall, characterized by thick, black roots and a simple, glabrous stem.

-Its leaves are elongated, and the large daisy-like flowers can be red, pink, white or purple, depending on the variety.
-The echinacea genus has nine species and in North America, where it is endemic, it is commonly called coneflower, simply because its flower resembles a cone.
-The name Echinacea, on the other hand, derives more imaginatively from the Greek Echinos, sea urchin, referring to the central disc made of thorny flowers.
+Its leaves are elongated, and the flowers, resembling large daisies, can be red, pink, white or purple, depending on the variety.
+The genus echinacea has as many as nine species, and in North America, where it is endemic, it is commonly called coneflower, simply because its flower resembles a cone.
+The name Echinacea, on the other hand, is more imaginatively derived from the Greek word Echinos, sea urchin, referring to the central disk of the spiny flower.

-The most popular species of this plant are three: E. Purpurea, E. Angustifolia and E. Pale.
-They are distinguished mainly by the color of the flowers which goes from bright pink to white, as hinted from the name.
+The most popular species of this plant are three: E. Purpurea, E. Angustifolia and E. Pallida.
+They are mainly distinguished by the color of the flowers, which ranges from bright pink to white, as also inferred from the name.

 History and origins of echinacea

-Native to the plains of North America, from ancient times it has been widely used in the form of ointment by shamans and Native tribes for its healing properties, and in particular for the treatment of wounds, burns, insect and snake bites, for humans as well as horses.
-It was also chewed to treat toothache, throat and stomach infections.
+Native to the plains of North America, it has been widely used from ancient times by Native American shamans and tribes for its healing properties, and particularly for treating wounds, burns, insect and snake bites, in ointment form, for humans as well as horses.
+It was then chewed to treat toothaches, throat and stomach infections.

-The European settlers later drew from the wise use of Echinacea by Native Americans, by using it as a folk medicine until it was inserted as the main ingredient in the “Meyer’s Blood Purifier”, launched on the American market for the treatment of rheumatism and neuralgia in the second half of the 19th century.
-In Europe, where it was later imported, it was recognized as a medicinal plant in 1916.
+From the wise use of Echinacea by Native Americans later drew European settlers, who began using the plant as a folk medicine, eventually including it as a main ingredient in “Meyer’s Blood Purifier,” launched on the American market for the treatment of rheumatism and neuralgia in the second half of the 1800s.
+In Europe, where it was imported later, it was recognized as a medicinal plant in 1916.

-Today, after numerous researches that have studied its chemical and pharmacological properties, Echinacea is used for a wide variety of symptoms thanks to its immunostimulating and anti-inflammatory effects, especially through extracts, ointments, lotions and what matters most to us, infusions.
+Today, after much research studying its chemical and pharmacological properties, Echinacea is used medicinally for a wide variety of problems due to its immune-stimulating and anti-inflammatory effects, especially through extracts, ointments, lotions, and infusions.

-The active ingredients are concentrated in the roots and flowers, like the echinacoside, a derivative of caffeic acid that stimulates the immune system by exerting an antiviral, antibacterial and fungicidal action.
-If taken regularly and on time, it seems able to fight the first symptoms of cold, including sore throat, fever and cough.
-In addition, thanks to the concentration of flavonoids, this plant is said to be a good remedy for fighting different types of infections, from the urinary tract to the mouth’s gums.
+It is in the roots and flowers that the active ingredients are concentrated, especially echinoside, a caffeic acid derivative that stimulates the immune system by exerting antiviral, antibacterial and fungicidal action.
+If taken regularly and on time, it seems to be able to combat the early symptoms of colds, including sore throat, fever and cough.
+In addition, due to the concentration of flavonoids, this plant is said to be a good remedy to fight different types of infections, from urinary tract to gums.

-You can find echinacea extracts in many different forms, such as drops, syrups, ointments, capsules and tablets.
+Echinacea extracts can be found on the market in many different forms, such as drops, syrups, ointments, capsules, and tablets.

-But for a more “slow” and pleasant consumption, we recommend taking echinacea as an infusion.
-Our Remedium n.2 – Boost s a blend of botanical plants with antioxidant and immunostimulating properties, capable of strengthening the immune defenses, protecting the body from risk factors and preventing and treating cold symptoms.
-It is a mix of 9 herbs in which the pharmacological properties of echinacea and turmeric are supported by the action of other herbs such as elderberry and bay leaf.
-We also recommend it among our morning herbal teas, especially for those days when you need one more reason to get out of bed..
+For a more “slow” and pleasant consumption, we recommend taking echinacea in an infusion.
+The Remedium No. 2 – Boost by Wilden.herbals is a blend with antioxidant and immune-stimulating properties that can strengthen the immune system, protect the body from risk factors and prevent and treat cold symptoms.
+It is a blend of 9 herbs in which the pharmacological properties of Echinacea and turmeric are assisted by the action of other herbs such as elderberry and bay leaf.
+We also recommend it among our morning herbal teas, especially for those days when you need an extra reason to get out of bed.

-And for when it’s too warm for hot water: try our recipe for a cold version as we describe here, with peach and lemon.
+And for when it’s too hot for herbal tea: try it in a cold version as we recommend here, with the addition of peach and lemon.

 Curiosities

-- In Germany there are more than 100 medicinal preparations based on echinacea.
+- There are more than 100 medicinal preparations based on echinacea in Germany.

 - Echinacea attracts butterflies, bees and other insects when grown in the garden.

-- According to the magical-esoteric tradition, echinacea is able to strengthen spells and aphrodisiac potions.
+- According to magico-esoteric tradition, echinacea is capable of strengthening aphrodisiac spells and potions.

 Bibliography